ImgBotApp/InternetNL/detail/smtp-tls/cert-hostname-match-OK_en.md

-hostname of mail server matches certificate
+the hostname of the mail server matches the certificate